fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_003.md

 consequences of getting it wrong were massive but I felt no fear, no anxiety.
 It was just another project.

-## How to Pick a Tech Project to Advance Your Career?
+## How To Pick A Tech Project To Advance Your Career?

 I always recommend that you start by asking where you are in your career and what goals you have.
 The choices a junior should